COME HANG OUT IN THE GROUP

 by Ellen Blake

 I don’t have much experience with people with narcissistic personalities.
-I’m sure I’ve come across others over the years, but fortunately, the relationships were superficial enough that their behavior did not impact my life.
+I’m sure I’ve encountered others over the years, but fortunately, the relationships were superficial enough that their behavior did not impact my life.
 This particular woman seemed to be someone with whom I had a lot in common and I was excited about our budding friendship.
 Unfortunately, over a short period of time, her controlling and selfish behaviors became obvious.
 Her endearing qualities were short-lived, surfacing only when she wanted something.

 Sure, there were red flags at the beginning I wish I didn’t ignore.
 Everyone has strengths and weaknesses, right?
 I try to be open-minded and accept people for who they are and the gifts they bring to the table.
 I believe we can all learn something from each and every person we encounter in life.
 Though not always positive, each lesson is important.
 My takeaway from this experience was to learn to recognize the signs of narcissism in future relationships and protect myself when I start to see this now familiar pattern of behavior.
 Here are seven common behaviors of narcissists: